GuilhermeVozniak/Dell-Latitude-7490-EFI-macOS-Ventura/README.md

 # Dell Latitude 7490 Hackintosh EFI
-# macOS 11.x BigSur with Intel Wireless via AirportItlwm
+# macOS 13.x Ventura with Intel Wireless via AirportItlwm

 Note: My laptop was sold in April 2024 and no more updates will be available.